'Love is love': US Senate's landmark vote to protect same-sex marriage

 American Civil Liberties Union hailed the "historic step forward".
 However, the group also called out the rise of laws that are apparently attacking the right of transgender people in several states

-In a landmark decision, the US Senate passed a bill on Tuesday to protect same-sex marriage as the house senate voted 61-36 for the Respect for Marriage Act.
+In a landmark decision, the US Senate passed a bill on Tuesday to protect same-sex marriage, voting 61-36 for the Respect for Marriage Act.

 Biden said in a statement: "With today's bipartisan Senate passage of the Respect for Marriage Act, the United States is on the brink of reaffirming a fundamental truth: love is love, and Americans should have the right to marry the person they love."

-The Supreme Court of the United States has upheld same-sex unions since 2015.
+The US Supreme Court has upheld same-sex unions since 2015.
 However, following the court's historic decision in June to reverse a long-standing decision defending the right to an abortion, people fear that rights over same-sex marriage could also be in danger.

 Importantly, the bill would require individual states to recognise the legal marriage of another state, even though it would not establish a federal mandate that all states must legalise same-sex unions.